SamOllason/samollason.github.io/_posts/2020-08-07-compilers-interpreters.markdown

 #### 2 - Creating bytecode for a virtual machine (VM)

-[Bytecode](https://fhinkel.rocks/2017/08/16/Understanding-V8-s-Bytecode/) is kind of halfway between human source code and the assembley code that is used to create the machine code.
+<a href="https://fhinkel.rocks/2017/08/16/Understanding-V8-s-Bytecode/" target="_blank">Bytecode</a> is kind of halfway between human source code and the assembley code that is used to create the machine code.
 It's sort of human readable, but not easily.
 The bytecode can then be executed on a VM.
 A VM is like a simulated computer chip.
 It's not a physical chip but it's actually a program that does some clever stuff (kind of like with its own compiler internally) to run your code on whatever platform the VM is actually running on.
 The big advantage of generating bytecode to target a VM with your compiler